openwms/org.openwms/README.md

 OpenWMS.org
 =====================

-Is a free to use and extendible Warehouse Management System with a Material Flow Control System for automatic and manual warehouses.
+Is a free to use and extensible Warehouse Management System (WMS) with a Material Flow Control (MFC) system for automatic and manual warehouses.

 # Resources

-See further documentation  at [Atlassian Confluence...](https://openwms.atlassian.net/wiki/display/OPENWMS)
+Find further documentation  at [Atlassian Confluence...](https://openwms.atlassian.net/wiki/display/OPENWMS)

 [![Build status][travis-image]][travis-url]
 [![License][license-image]][license-url]